fox-brewery/proposal-string-remove-prefix-suffix/README.md

 ## Motivation

 The lack of a built-in way to remove a prefix substring or a suffix substring from a string is an inconvenience and incompleteness of JavaScript.
+Removing prefix and suffix substrings is a common string manipulation operation and excluding this from ECMAScript means program authors must always write their own implementation or be left with verbose or slower alternatives.
 Fixing this paper-cut will bring JavaScript more in line with the conveniences of other modern-day languages.

 Commonly, [`.slice`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice) is used, but it's both verbose and not semantic.